 Promoting sustainable infrastructure to meet development needs while ensuring the preservation of biodiversity and mitigating climate change: In order to maximize the contribution of sustainable infrastructure for realizing the decade of Action, the HLPF should call for the development and communication of internationally recognized good practice guidance on sustainable infrastructure, promote capacity building and the sharing of related knowledge and technology and to increase financial support and technical cooperation between the development partners in applying sustainable approaches to infrastructure development, focusing on integration across all of the 17 SDGs.

-Access to information and engagement of all relevant stakeholders is also a key condition for the implementation of the 2030 Agenda and the promotion of integrated approaches.
-Significant effort has been made to ensure that citizens, civil society, local governments and the private sector are consulted but further efforts are needed.
+Access to information and engagement of all relevant stakeholders, as set out in the principle 10 of the Rio Declaration, is also a key condition for the implementation of the 2030 Agenda and the promotion of integrated approaches.
+Significant effort has been made to ensure that citizens, civil society, local and subnational governments and the private sector are consulted but further efforts are needed.
 Recent successful negotiations such as the adoption of the Escazu Agreement on the “Access to Information, Public Participation and Justice in Environmental Matters in the Latin and American Countries” are inspiring.
 The HLPF should recognize their success and stress the need to upscale and replicate them.

 Strengthen environmental monitoring systems and technologies, and the development of environmental data management capacities.
 The world needs openly accessible data, information, analysis, knowledge and science to better inform and guide what needs to be done to achieve sustainability across all environmental dimensions.
 Achieving the 2030 Agenda requires an integrated approach that considers linkage across different environmental and nonenvironmental components, building upon disaggregated data generation and incorporating traditional knowledge and citizen science.
 Advances in collecting official statistics and other evidence that feed into geographic information systems for environmental monitoring and accounting have expanded knowledge, while highlighting data gaps in every environmental domain.
 Disaggregated data that captures information by gender, ethnicity, race, income, age and geographic region identify critical differences and promote effective policy design.
 In addition to filling knowledge gaps with new data, enormous gains can be made from consolidating, curating, harmonizing and increasing open access to existing data which are widely dispersed and cannot be easily combined or compared.
 The Fourth session of the United Nations Environment Assembly asked the UNEP Executive Director to develop a global environmental data strategy by 2025.
 The HLPF could acknowledge this work and ask other United Nations entities to contribute and support UNEP in the development of the strategy.